marcodelapierre/toy-shpc-nf/README.md

 ### 2. Clone workflow

-And finally, you need the workflow!
+And now, you need the workflow!

 ```
 $ git clone https://github.com/researchapps/demo-shpc-nf